-R is both a programing language and a statistical environment.
+R is both a programming language and a statistical environment.
 The environment comes fully packed with features and tools for calculating, manipulating, and displaying data.
 Among these is IpSolve, one of the most commonly used tools for linear programming.
 The IpSolve is called in R using a module or extension.
 As such, it looks like the tool is completely integrated with R.

 With IpSolve, you can transfer matrices between the R environment to IpSolve and vice versa.
 The IpSolve interface is written in C to ensure ease of navigation and maximum performance.
 The tool itself offers high-level functions for solving both basic and complex integer (linear) programming problems.
 It also comes with an R API mirroring feature that increases the performance of these functions.
 However, this feature has a steeper learning curve.
 To find out more about the tools that make it possible for data analysts to perform linear programming in R, connect with our R programming assignment helpers.

 Using Excel for linear programming

 MS Excel has a plugin called the Solver that makes it possible to perform calculations involving linear programming equations or inequalities.
 If the Solver is not enabled in the Excel Add-in section, you will not be able to solve linear equations.
 There are two methods through which one can find solutions for linear equations in Excel.
 One uses constraints while the other one uses tables with defined rows and columns within the worksheet.
 Data analysts prefer using constraints because it is a much faster method.
 To understand how Excel Solver works, liaise with our Excel homework helpers.

 Whether to choose R or Excel for linear programming depends on personal preferences.
 Both programs are fully equipped with the tools necessary to solve linear programming problems.
 R, however, has a steeper learning curve and may not be the best option for a person who is just getting started with linear programming.
 The Excel Solver is much easier to use and can be used by data analysts of all skill levels.